-Last Friday 45 delegates descended on the Ashmolean Museum for a one day conference on Understanding Audiences.
-We’ll be posting a full round up of the event shortly, but this time I presented, sharing our experience at the Oxford University Museums of starting from scratch with a new audience evaluation system.
+Last Friday, 45 delegates descended on the Ashmolean Museum for a one day conference on Understanding Audiences.
+I’ll post a full round up of the event shortly, but this time I presented, sharing our experience at the Oxford University Museums of starting from scratch with a new audience evaluation system.

 Where we were pre-2012

-With the demise if the MLA of course these surveys stopped, but this was an opportunity for us to re-examine the way we understand our audiences.
+With the demise of the MLA, of course these surveys stopped, but this was an opportunity for us to re-examine the way we understand our audiences.